stardazed/stardazed/README.md

 Features and APIs still very much in flux, but functional and usable for actual development (I'm using it for prototypes and Game Jams).

-⚠️ **Important**: Currently the project is being reworked into a mono-repo structure and is not in a directly usable state.
-This stage should be completed by late August 2018.
+⚠️ **Important**: Currently the project is being reworked internally and is not in a usable state.

 Project Goal
 ------------